Anshoo-Rajput/hello-world/README.md

 * Additional features
   * Well sanitized code base and easy to maintain
   * All RESTful routes followed and proper routes maintained.
-  * Reaponsive website, suitable for desktop and mobile use.
+  * Responsive website, suitable for desktop and mobile use.